Why You Can’t Think Your Way Out of Anxiety

 Not to interrupt your story, but because that small moment often holds more truth than the explanation around it.
 Many people have never had someone notice those moments with them instead of moving past them.
 When we stay with them together, feelings become more understandable and less overwhelming.

-3. You don’t have to sound put-together
+You don’t have to sound put-together or perform

 Many thoughtful, high-functioning people have learned to organize their pain into something articulate.
 Even distress comes out as analysis.